 Frequently Asked Questions

-UMKC students who are enrolled in the current semester are eligible for counseling services, as are UMKC faculty and staff.
+UMKC students who are enrolled in the current semester are eligible for counseling services and the Assess For Success program, as are UMKC faculty and staff.
 For married, dating, or partnered couples seeking couples counseling, at least one member of the couple must be a UMKC student, faculty, or staff member.
-The Assess For Success program and Testing Services are geared toward both UMKC students and community members.
+Testing Services are geared toward both UMKC students and community members.

 All counseling is personal and confidential.
 One can come individually, as a couple, or for a group session.
 We also offer counseling and programs that can help with performance and test anxiety and study skills.